 When an undergraduate subject meets with a graduate subject, the department must specify in the subject description of both subjects that there are different expectations for students seeking graduate credit.
 In these situations, the CoC takes special care to assess whether the necessary background and prerequisites are sufficiently clear and feasible.

 The CoC and the CGP have affirmed the principle that the scheduling and administration of linked graduate and undergraduate subjects will be governed by undergraduate rules.
-Therefore, to ensure visibility to scheduling processes, the undergraduate subject in a graduate-undergraduate meets with cluster must be designated as the administrative (master) subject within the cluster.

 Because undergraduate students are permitted to take graduate subjects, the Committee will closely review the language used to differentiate graduate from undergraduate subjects that meet with each other.
 The Committee recommends using the following phrase to introduce that element of each description: “Students taking graduate version…"